Building CloudDB: A Self Hosted Database Platform for Kubernetes

 5. The cluster must have 5 or fewer replicas (larger clusters should use the operator CLI directly)

-If all checks pass, the backend patches the cluster resource and the operator handles the in-place upgrade.
-On the frontend, users go through a 3-step confirmation flow: choose the target version, acknowledge the irreversibility with a checkbox, then type the cluster name to confirm.
-It's intentionally friction-ful.
+If all checks pass, the backend patches the cluster resource and the operator handles the in place upgrade.
+On the frontend, users go through a 3 step confirmation flow: choose the target version, acknowledge the irreversibility with a checkbox, then type the cluster name to confirm.
+It is intentionally full of friction.
 The kind of guardrails that save you at 2am.

 Logical Backups